aguru-venkata-saisantosh-patnaik/Case_Studies_Portfolio/README.md

 ## About

 **Aguru Venkata Saisantosh Patnaik**
-B.Tech — [Institution] | AI/ML & Data Science | Product & Strategy
+B.Tech & M.Tech, IIT Bhubaneswar | AI/ML & Data Science | Product & Strategy

 These case studies were produced independently and as part of academic coursework, hackathons, and internship projects.
 They reflect applied problem-solving across engineering, business, and technology domains.

-> For project code, notebooks, and live demos — see the pinned repositories on my [GitHub profile](https://github.com/aguru-venkata-saisantosh-patnaik).
+> For project code, notebooks, and live demos - see the pinned repositories on my [GitHub profile](https://github.com/aguru-venkata-saisantosh-patnaik).